Giratena/Captured-Als-To-Romeria-Translation/README.md

 I know there are some MTL translations for this game, so feel free to mix this translation with your current one!

 Enjoy these kinds of things?
-Check out our discord here! https://discord.gg/QJppHcu
+Check out our translation discord here! https://discord.gg/QJppHcu

 If you like my translations, consider supporting me on patreon! -> https://www.patreon.com/Giratena I occasionally put out side translations too!